Preparing for a Commercial Paint Job: Steps for a Smooth Process

 Protect floors and trim

-Place drop cloths, tape, and plastic sheeting over floors, baseboards, windows, doors, and any trim not being painted.
-Secure them in place with tape to avoid spills and splatters.
+Lay down drop cloths, tape, and plastic sheeting to protect floors, baseboards, windows, and trim from drips and splatter.

 Patch and repair imperfections